gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 :::warning Never open a second AWS account

 Creating a new account to get around a rejection or a pause is a terms of service violation.
-AWS links accounts by billing details, IP and domain, and the usual outcome is losing all of them rather than gaining one.
+AWS is able to identify related accounts, and the usual outcome is losing all of them rather than gaining one.

 :::